-Evaluate the need for experts.
 Depending on the claims and the number of parties involved, it may be important to retain key experts early in a case before they are hired by others.
-The pool of potential experts may be particularly small when allegations involve arcane accounting rules or industryspecific requirements.8 and their counsel should prepare a preliminary budget for the various phases of the case and update it periodically.
-It may also be useful when evaluating when and whether to settle.
+The pool of potential experts may be particularly small when allegations involve arcane accounting rules or industry-specific requirements.